10 Best Keyboard Tray Desks

 Sizing and Capacity

 Before selecting a tray, measure the underside of your desk and the equipment you intend to place on the platform.
 Standard trays range from roughly 20 inches to 34 inches in width.
-If you use a compact tenkeyless keyboard, a smaller platform can keep your footprint minimal.
-If you rely on a full-size mechanical keyboard, a separate numeric pad, or a large mouse pad, look for an extra-long model near the 30-inch or 34-inch mark.
+Compact tenkeyless keyboards pair well with smaller platforms, while full-size mechanical boards, separate numeric pads, and oversized mouse pads usually need a 30-inch or 34-inch surface.
 Depth matters too: most trays run between 9.5 and 12 inches front to back.
-Deeper platforms offer more palm support and prevent your mouse from dangling over the edge, while shallower trays tuck away more discreetly.
+Deeper platforms offer more palm support and prevent the mouse from dangling over the edge, while shallower trays tuck away more discreetly.

 For full desks with built-in keyboard trays, evaluate the overall desktop dimensions first.
 A 47-inch desk works well in bedrooms and home offices where floor space is limited, but make sure the integrated tray is wide enough for your gear.
 Some all-in-one desks sacrifice tray depth to keep the silhouette slim, so verify that the pull-out shelf will not force your wrists into an upward bend.